Skip to main content

 • An exact item NBT tag: (e.g. {id:"stone",Count:3,tag:{Name:"your name"}})

-You can specify the amount of any item by having a space and then a number (the stack size).
-For example: string 64 would mean a full stack of string.
+• You can specify stack size, e.g. string 64 would mean a full stack of string.

 When using exact item NBT, you can't use ?. ||, or other modifiers.